Toontrack EzDrummer 2 – The oh so easy drummer

 If you already own EZdrummer 1, all of those sampled kits are upgraded to work seamlessly with EZdrummer 2, giving you a few more kit choices.

-There are many mix preset available, from basic standards through to quite extreme.
+There are many mix presets available, from basic standards to quite extreme.
 As mentioned earlier, you can’t modify the basic mixing techniques, only the levels, but I feel there is enough here to work with and haven’t needed to export anything to my DAW for further processing yet.
-This might be a deal breaker for some, and its really where the road splits for people wanting to follow the more flexible Superior Drummer path.
+This might be a deal breaker for some, and it’s really where the road splits for people wanting to follow the more flexible Superior Drummer path.

 EZdrummer 2 loads quickly, considering the amount of computing power at work here, though each individual kit choice requires more loading time.
-Once you’ve loaded and settled on the mix, everything performs exremely well, with no detectble lag or delay in playing through a controller.
-Even when routing out to my DAW with some hefty BUS processing applied, I was able to perform with my Akai pad controller in real time with zero latency.
+Once you’ve loaded and settled on the mix, everything performs extremely well, with no detectable lag or delay in playing through a controller.
+Even when routing out to my DAW with some hefty BUS processing applied, I was able to perform with my Akai pad controller in real-time with zero latency.

-Though I have a few other drum libraries installed, EZdrummer remains my go-to for a few good reasons.
-Firstly the sound is very dependable and 99% of the time sits well with my projects.
-And secondly, and most importantly to me, out of the box everything is mixes well enough to basically final mix with.
-More times then I should admit I have bounced master tracks with no drum processing at all, left totally in the box, so to speak.
+Dialling up a unique tone is a breeze.
+Though I have a few other drum libraries installed, EZdrummer remains my go-to mostly for the sound, which 99% of the time sits well with my projects.
+Right out of the box, everything mixes well enough to basically use as a final mix.
+More times than I should admit I have bounced master tracks with no drum processing at all.

-With EZdrummer 2 I don’t have the extra time demands on writing drum tracks, tweaking mic’s and mixes.
-I can quite easily pull up my favorite preset kit, tap in a drum groove and have the software write me a pretty decent drum performance in under 5 minutes.
+With EZdrummer 2 I don’t have the extra time demands of writing drum tracks, and tweaking mics and mixes.
+I can quite easily pull up my favourite preset kit, tap in a drum groove and have the software write me a pretty decent drum performance in under 5 minutes.

 EZdrummer 2 is a wonderful piece of software.
-It’s well designed and sounds fantastic.
-The basic concept might be a little too simplistic for some producers looking for a high-end solution, but for those people value can be found with the great groove construction tools provided.
-For songwriters this is a no-brainer, really – theres nothing else on the market as easy to use and with such a polished sound right out of the box.
+It’s well-designed and sounds fantastic.
+It’s a little on the simplistic side next to Superior Drummer, but oftentimes you don’t need or have time for all the extra features.
+For songwriters this is a no-brainer, really – there’s nothing else on the market as easy to use and with such a polished sound right out of the box.